 The context of artistic creations is as significant as the creation itself.
 When you begin to examine the history and politics of films and plays when they were created, you begin to see similarities.

 You can begin to comprehend the significance of specific cultural and historical events, as well as how they influenced our world.
 It enlightens you on how events have transformed people, shifted our perceptions, and shaped our lives.
-Furthermore, you will begin to notice how art influences our lives, whether through stock characters, social activities, or even fashion.
+Furthermore, you will begin to notice how art influences our lives, whether through stock characters, art history, social activities, film criticism, theoretical knowledge, or through fashion.

 You’ll see the negative side of the media industry.